 Discussion:

 Indicating 3895 or 7991 or 11 454 MPDU size limit is already there for 6 GHz band (in HE 6 GHz Band Capabilities element) and 5 GHz band (in VHT Capabilities element).
 Indicating 11 454 MPDU size limit is not possible in 2.4 GHz band.
-We add additional capability field in EHT MAC capabilities.
+We add additional capability field in EHT MAC capabilities for 2.4 GHz band.
 We also clarify the EHT PPDU Maximum data unit sizes (in octets) and durations.
 Finally, texts similar to the addition in 11ax is provided for EHT PPDU.

 A STA shall not transmit an HE PPDU to a recipient STA that carries a frame that is not an HE Compressed Beamforming/CQI frame (see 26.7.3) and that exceeds the maximum MPDU length capability indicated in the VHT Capabilities element last received from the recipient STA in the 2.4 GHz or 5 GHz band or, if a VHT Capabilities element has not been received from the recipient STA, that exceeds the maximum AMSDU length indicated in the HT Capabilities element last received from the recipient STA in the 2.4 GHz or 5 GHz band.